Brockton Massachusetts Drug Crimes Defense Attorneys

 The place to be searched must be set out with particularity in the search warrant.
 The warrant must designate and sufficiently describe the building, place, car or house to be searched so the office can, with reasonable effort, identify and determine the place meant to be searched.
 The reason for this search is to limit the officer’s discretion by making a general search impossible.
 The particularity requirement must eliminate any probability that other places, not intended under the warrant, might be mistakenly searched.

-Initial Consultations Are Always Free
+Charged with a Drug Crime?
+Initial Legal Consultations Are Always Free

 No matter where you are located, we are just a phone call away.
 Call us to schedule a free no-obligation case review and consultation at (508) 584-6955 and you will have taken your first step to find out how best to confront this important matter.
 You can also click here to use our Free Case Evaluation Form.